Learn how you can easily migrate from Microsoft Word to Google Docs Offline

-Now that Microsoft is moving away from standalone software to a subscription-based service, it is a monthly charge that you could really do without paying.
+Now that Microsoft is moving away from standalone software to a subscription-based service, it is a monthly charge that you could really do without paying for online word processing.

-Why pay for all the programs that you will never use, just to be able to do word processing?
+Why pay for all the programs that you will never use by installing Office, just to be able to do basic word processing?

 There are many word processor alternatives to Word, but Google is proving to be the most popular choice.

 Whether you are a content writer, author or blogger, it has all the writing tools and functions you could ever need in a word processor including collaboration tools for text documents.

 Better still, everything is absolutely free, including 15 GB of storage space on Google Drive.

 However, there was one drawback.
 If you were out of wi-fi range or couldn’t get connected to the Internet, you couldn’t access or edit your documents.

 But this has all changed.